This story was originally published on June 1, 2020.

 Felisha "Fe" Noel's Brooklyn-based label draws inspiration from her Grenadian roots and is known for its vibrant hues, luxury fabrics, and tropical prints.

 is a multi-brand retailer that offers up artisan-made products from South Africa, Nigeria, Ghana, Morocco, Cote D’Ivoire, and more.
 The selection also includes designs from notable brands like Andrea Iyamah, MaXhosa, and Loza Maléombho.

-Last month, influencer and designer Gabi Fresh
+In 2020, influencer and designer Gabi Fresh

 launched her 13th collaborative collection with size-inclusive swimwear brand SwimsuitsForAll, which features a back-to-basics selection of bikinis and one-pieces modeled on herself, Nadia Aboulhosn

 , and Maxey Greene

 Congolese designer behind Hanifa, Anifa Mvuemba made headlines in May 2020 for showing her new collection on Instagram Live via 3-D models — an innovative move that, according to Teen Vogue

 , she had planned before the stay-at-home orders.

 Known for his workwear-inspired designs, San-Francisco-born designer Heron Preston has worked with all the streetwear giants, from Kanye West to Nike and Virgil Abloh.
 Now, Preston, a 2019 CFDA Emerging Designer of the Year nominee, shows his collections during Paris Fashion Week and is beloved by A-listers like Ariana Grande and Gigi Hadid, among others.

 Created by iconic designer Tracy Reese, Hope For Flowers is a womenswear label — most recently, seen on Meghan Markle